-Samarium Sm 153 lexidronam is a radiopharmaceutical.
-Radiopharmaceuticals are radioactive agents that may be used to diagnose some diseases by studying the function of the body's organs or to treat certain diseases.
+Samarium Sm 153 lexidronam injection is a radiopharmaceutical.
+Radiopharmaceuticals are radioactive agents that may be used to find and treat certain diseases or to study the function of the body's organs.

-Samarium Sm 153 lexidronam is used to help relieve the bone pain that may occur with certain kinds of cancer.
-The radioactive samarium is taken up in the bone cancer area and gives off radiation that helps provide relief of pain.
+Samarium Sm 153 lexidronam injection is used to help relieve bone pain that may occur with certain kinds of cancer.
+The radioactive samarium is taken up in the bone cancer area and gives off radiation that helps provide relief from pain.

 Samarium Sm 153 lexidronam is to be given only by or under the direct supervision of a doctor with specialized training in nuclear medicine or radiation oncology.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For samarium sm 153 lexidronam, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to samarium sm 153 lexidronam or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of samarium Sm 153 lexidronam injection in children younger than 16 years of age.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of samarium Sm 153 lexidronam injection in the elderly.